See if UPIKE is a good fit for you and take the next steps in becoming a student.

 UPIKE employees shall receive no personal benefit.
 No employee or officer of UPIKE shall accept or solicit anything of more than nominal value on his or her behalf or on behalf of another person or entity from any lending institution.
 Specifically, no employee or officer of UPIKE shall accept or solicit, from any lending institution:

-(i) payment for entertainment expenses or any lodging, rental, transportation or other gratuities related to lender-sponsored activities; (ii) payments for registration, transportation or lodging at lender-sponsored conferences and trainings; and (iii) solicitations or invitations to serve on lender advisory boards and/or payments related to such service.
+(i) payment for entertainment expenses or any lodging, rental, transportation or other gratuities related to lender-sponsored activities; (ii) payments for registration, transportation or lodging at lender-sponsored conferences and training; and (iii) solicitations or invitations to serve on lender advisory boards and/or payments related to such service.

 Additionally, UPIKE employees and officers shall not accept or solicit, from any student loan guarantee agency: (i) payments for entertainment expenses or any lodging, rental transportation or other gratuities related to activities sponsored by the guarantee agency.